All Episodes

 They say she's nasty, vindictive, abusive, malicious.

-Anyway, and recordings of some of these accounts have been available in the media for years, and much of it was even broadcast on frontline in two thousand and one.
+Anyway, and recordings of some of these accounts have been available in the media for years, and much of it was even broadcast on frontline in 2001.

-But uh you have this forthcoming book by a former Secret Service officer assigned to the White House during Clinton's presidency, alleging that Hillary Clinton lacks the integrity and the intemperament to serve in the office.
+But you have this forthcoming book by a former Secret Service officer assigned to the White House during Clinton's presidency, alleging that Hillary Clinton lacks the integrity and the temperament to serve in the office.

 Now, other people have spoken out against the Clintons, and what usually happens is they get smeared, slandered, and besmirched.

-The book is uh due out June twenty-eighth, uh a month before Clinton is likely to take the stage at the Democratic presidential nomination, the c the convention in Philly.
+The book is due out June 28th, a month before Clinton is likely to take the stage at the Democratic presidential nomination, the convention in Philly.

 It's written by an ex-Secret Service officer, Gary Byrne, posted directly outside of Bill Clinton's Oval Office.

-It describes Hillary as a uh having appalling leadership style, uh volcanic, impulsive, enabled by sycophants, disdain for the rules set for everyone else, and uh apparently much worse because not a lot has been released on this book.
+It describes Hillary as having appalling leadership style, volcanic, impulsive, enabled by sycophants, disdain for the rules set for everyone else, and apparently much worse because not a lot has been released on this book.

 He's been dissipating his negatives, raising his favorables that he could actually pass her.